bkw777/TANDY_200_RAM/README.md

 -->

 See the [releases](../../releases) tab for gerber zips for manufacturing.
-There are no direct OSHPark or PCBWAY for these yet as I am still waiting for the first set to arrive for testing to prove if this design is actually good or not.
+There are no direct "order from OSHPark" or PCBWAY links for these yet because they are not yet verified.

 ## Single-Bank